skrub-data/skrub/doc/modules/multi_column_operations/sessionization.rst

 Once the necessary features are provided, the |SessionEncoder|
-returns a dataframe that includes a ``timestamp_session_id`` column, which is composed of a monotonically increasing integer ID for each session:
+returns a dataframe that includes a ``timestamp_session_id`` column, which is composed of a distinct integer ID for each session:

 >>> se = SessionEncoder(timestamp_col="timestamp", split_by="user_id", session_gap=30 * 60)
 >>> res = se.fit_transform(X)
 >>> res.head(5) # doctest: +SKIP